-which again define Δ , (now a tensor), and higher cumulants.
-For this tensor the driving direction x will play a special role (for N > 2 we expect isotropy in the other N - 1 directions.
+Having given an unambiguous definition of $\vec{u}(\vec{w})$, we can calculate connected correlation functions of its moments, which again define Δ (now a tensor), and higher cumulants.
+For this tensor the driving direction x will play a special role (for N > 2 we expect isotropy in the other N-1 direction.
 The calculation is done for a particle in the next section.
 Other definitions of $\vec{u}(\vec{w})$ could of course be given.
 The simplest one is to pick a fixed but different driving direction.
 From statistical isotropy of the disorder the results should be the same up to the rotation.
 We defer the study of more complicated driving processes to future work.

 IX.
-A PARTICLE DRAGGED IN TWO DIMENSIONS: $d=0,\,N=2$
+A PARTICLE DRAGGED IN TWO DIMENSIONS: D=0, N=2

-We now study particles dragged through a 2-dimensional random-energy landscape.
+We now study particles dragged through a twodimensional random-energy landscape.

 The algorithm works as follows: We generate a randomenergy landscape on a square lattice.
 A particle in addition sees a parabolic well.
 The total energy is the sum of both.
 We will mostly use a box distribution for the energy of a site, uniform in [0, 1].
 Energies on different sites are uncorrelated.
-We then update all particle positions: If a particle can move in a direction s.t. it will lower its potential energy, it will do so.
+We then update all particle positions: If a particle can move in a direction such that and lower its potential energy, it will do so.
 If there are several such directions, it will choose the one with the lowest final energy.
-We allow moves to the eight nearest neighbors numbered from 1 to 8 (starting at the center 0):
+We allow moves to the eight nearest neighbors numbered from 1 to 8 (starting at the center 0),

-If a move is possible, we perform it and then try other moves again, until the particle finally gets stuck.
-If several moves are possible, we take the one which results in the largest descent in energy, i.e. we go into the direction of the maximum force.
-Only then, we update the position of the parabola, by moving it from w to w + dw = w + vdt.
+If a move is possible, we perform it and then try other moves again, until the particle finally becomes stuck.
+If several moves are possible, we take the one which results in the largest descent in energy, i.e., we go into the direction of the maximum force.
+Only then, we update the position of the parabola, by moving it from w to w+dw=w+vdt.
 We record the particle position as a function of time t.

-We first show numerically that there is a unique attractor trajectory (see figure 21).
-Start particles at random positions, but in the same parabolic well.
-Then move the parabola in a given direction (here always to the right, also denoted the x-direction).
-One sees that trajectories converge, and particles will have the same position at a given time (not visible on figure 21, which only shows the world-lines.)
+We first show numerically that there is a unique attractor trajectory (see Fig. 21).
+We start particles at random positions, but in the same parabolic well.
+Then move the parabola in a given direction (here always to the right, also denoted the x direction).
+One sees that trajectories converge, and particles will have the same position at a given time (not visible on Fig. 21, which only shows the world lines.)
 This convergence can be understood from the fact that if two "particles" (in fact these are the same particle but with different initial conditions) meet at a site at the same time, their future evolution is identical.
-Hence the deep sites with low energies where the particle gets temporarily stuck act as sinks where the trajectories merge.
+Hence the deep sites with low energies where the particle becomes temporarily stuck act as sinks where the trajectories merge.
 Clearly, the particle needs to be trapped long enough for the process to be efficient.

 Our proper simulation is done with many particles (here 200), each sitting in a parabola which are displaced by one unit (or in general by dy) to the top.
-This gives us data-points in the y-direction.
-In the x-direction (in which we move the parabolas), we use that after some time t the parabola has been displaced by a distance vt.
+This gives us data points in the y direction.
+In the x direction (in which we move the parabolas), we use that after some time t the parabola has been displaced by a distance vt.
 We denote the minimum of the parabola $w{t,y}$ and its ith component $w{t,y}^i$ as